 MOO has great quality postcards as well, made from the same stock as the business cards and are printed in full color on both sides.
 Upload your own design or customize a pre-made template (but their animal-themed options are pretty limited).

 Zazzle also have postcards, lots with animal images, which can be customized with your own message both on the front and back.

 One way I marketed my business was to do special events, at local businesses (such as an alternative health store, a pet store, and a self-service dog wash).
 A week ahead of the event, I would leave a sheet in the store where people could sign up for “trial massages” – shorter massages so that their pet could try a massage and they could see how it works.
 I printed up flyers and put in the shop’s window, and in other places as well.
 I used Illustrator and printed them myself, but you can certainly use word or publisher as well, and get them printed elsewhere.

 MOO recently added flyers to their product line.
 They come in 1/2 page, 1/3 page and square sizes and are printed full color on both sides.

 Zazzle also has customizable flyers, and you can order prints of your design right on the site.
 They have a lot to choose from, and it’s easy to work with.
-I just made the ones below in under 5 minutes (from this Horse Show flyer and this Horse Farm Wedding flyer).
+I just made the one below in under 5 minutes from this Horse Show flyer.

 These are just some ideas for marketing materials, and I am sure you can think of many other creative ways to get the word out about your business.
 We’d love to hear what you are doing – please share your ideas with us!